 Shore fishing is limited to the bay near the boat access.

-Exotic Species Alert
+Aquatic Invasive Species Alert

 This lake contains rusty crayfish.

 This lake is popular with ice anglers.
 Clear water and abundant pike would seem to make it a good lake for dark house spearing in the winter.
-Be cautious though, as there is a special regulation in effect on this lake prohibiting the harvest of medium sized pike.